Joe-Joseph/EPIC-Mail-c-one/README.md

 ```
 {
     "status": 400,
-    "message": "There is unread no message"
+    "message": "There is no sent message"
 }
 ```
 When message found